PeteC/petec.github.io/source/_posts/2014-06-29-presentation-controllers.markdown

 }
 ```

-...and an instance of our ```UIViewControllerAnimatedTransitioning``` class to animate the presentation of dismissal
+...and an instance of our ```UIViewControllerAnimatedTransitioning``` class to animate the presentation or dismissal

 ``` swift
 func animationControllerForPresentedController(presented: UIViewController!, presentingController presenting: UIViewController!, sourceController source: UIViewController!) -> UIViewControllerAnimatedTransitioning! {